PowerShell/SecretStore/help/Reset-SecretStore.md

 Accept wildcard characters: False
 ```

-### -UserInteraction
+### -Interaction
 Configuration option to allow or suppress user prompting.
-Configuration options are 'Prompting' or 'None'.
+Configuration options are 'Prompt' or 'None'.
 When 'None' is selected, no prompt will be presented in an interactive session to provide a session password.
-Default value is 'Prompting', and users will be prompted for password when needed.
+Default value is 'Prompt', and users will be prompted for password when needed.
-When 'None is selected and a session password is required, a Microsoft.PowerShell.SecretStore.PasswordRequiredException error is thrown.
+When 'None' is selected and a session password is required, a Microsoft.PowerShell.SecretStore.PasswordRequiredException error is thrown.

 ```yaml
 Type: Interaction